cosfederico/Interfaccia-Tesi/README.md

 - `"QUESTIONS"`: dictionary containing the keys `"BEFORE"` and `"AFTER"`, for specifying the questions to be asked before and after watching the video.
 The questions and its relative answers are automatically saved inside the CSV file, with answers on a scale from 1 to 5
 - `"QUESTIONS":"BEFORE"`: list of questions to ask before watching the video, with answers on a scale from 1 to 5
 - `"QUESTIONS":"AFTER"`: list of questions to ask after watching the video, with answers on a scale from 1 to 5
+- `"QUESTIONS":"PANAS"`: list of emotions to build the PANAS self-evaluation questionnaire
+- `"QUESTIONS":"SCALE"`: verbal frequency scale for all the questions on a scale of 1-to-5 (ie. "from not at all" to "very much")

 For downloading data from Empatica:
 - `"BUCKET_NAME"`: The S3 Data Bucket of your organization provided by Empatica